HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 Our 2025 analysis builds upon the methodology established in previous years while incorporating new metrics and deeper performance analysis.
 The statistics gathered focus on applicable technologies and optimization patterns rather than vendor-specific performance comparisons.

-**Important Note on Measurements**: All TLS negotiation times, DNS resolution times, and performance metrics in this analysis are measured from HTTP Archive's simulated browser connections using Chrome on controlled infrastructure.
+**Important note on measurements**: All TLS negotiation times, DNS resolution times, and performance metrics in this analysis are measured from HTTP Archive's simulated browser connections using Chrome on controlled infrastructure.
 These measurements represent:
 - Consistent network conditions (controlled datacenter connectivity)
 - Chrome browser's TLS implementation
 - First-time connections without session resumption